nphotchkin/countryflags.io/README.md

 ##### The most beautiful country flags archived from countryflags.io before it went down.

-💀 R.I.P.
-Country flags website, gone but never forgotten!

-I don't have them in additional resolutions unfortunately!
+All flags are [64 x 64] I don't have them in additional resolutions unfortunately!
 If you do please open a pull request so that we can archive this important part of internet history & keep the flags flying!